V20 IS HERE. JOIN THE RESISTANCE.

 Sacramento Take Back the Night aims to resist and end sexual, gender-based, and ALL forms of violence through awareness-building, empowering survivors, and supporting organizations that provide services to survivors of violence.
 Take Back the Night works collaboratively with local organizations and service providers in furthering these efforts, year-round.

 Take Back the Night events have been held annually in Sacramento since 1979.
 The events take place every year on Second Saturday in October and are organized entirely by volunteers, with active participation from many community-based organizations.
 The Rally features a variety of diverse speakers and performances, and serves as a safe place for survivors of violence to come forward with testimonials.
 The event offers community resources, activities for children and teens, and encourages men to become actively involved in ending violence.

-We are currently accepting beneficiary applications for the 2019 season.
-Local 501(c)(3) organizations committed to ending violence against women and girls (cisgender, transgender & gender non-conforming) that provide direct services in the following categories are eligible to apply:
+We are no longer accepting beneficiary applications for the 2019 season.
+Local 501(c)(3) organizations committed to ending violence against women and girls (cisgender, transgender & gender non-conforming) that provide services in the following categories are eligible to apply:

 - Communication and Coalition Building

 - Ending Domestic Violence/Aiding in Recovery

 - Ending Systematic Violence and Oppression

 - Gender Equity and Women’s Rights

 - Men and Boys (DV/SV Prevention & Education)